nytamin/spacemouse/README.md

-# Spacemouse
+# SpaceMouse and SpaceNavigator connection library

 [![Node CI](https://github.com/nytamin/spacemouse/actions/workflows/lint-and-test.yml/badge.svg)](https://github.com/nytamin/spacemouse/actions/workflows/lint-and-test.yml)

-A Node.js module to interact with the [3DConnection space mice](https://3dconnexion.com).
+A Node.js module to interact with the [3Dconnexion devices](https://3dconnexion.com), such as the SpaceMouse and SpaceNavigator.

+This repository is not affiliated with 3Dconnexion in any way.

-Licence: MIT
+License: MIT

 ## Demo